NoireFedora/EasyLeaderboard/README.md

 Link: https://easyleaderboard.herokuapp.com/index.html

+## Note
+This Javascript library is fully developed by myself to fullfill the requirement of CSC309 Individual Project that to build own Javascript library

 ## Getting Started

 At first, you need to include this library and its style sheet in the <strong>Head</strong> part of your html file. <br>